goenning/goenning/_posts/2017/2017-11-08-free-and-automated-ssl-certificates-with-go.md

 ## Let’s run it!

 *You can run it like any other Go web app, but it'll fail if you do it on your local machine.
-The reason being that Let’s Encrypt requires the webiste to be publicly available through a know DNS name.
+The reason being that Let’s Encrypt requires the website to be publicly available through a know DNS name.
 When you run it locally, Let’s Encrypt cannot ping back your domain for verification purposes and it fails.*

 1. Create a new DNS A record targeting your VM public IP.
 2. Compile your Go app with `CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build -o autossl` or different parameters if your target platform is not linux/amd64.